helenajovcic7/AzureHack/Labs/LAB_06_networking.md

 ---
 lab:
-    title: '05 - Virtual Machines'
+    title: '05 - Azure Networking'
     module: 'Azure Infrastructure'
 ---

-# Lab 04 - Virtual Machines
+# Lab 06 - Azure Networking

 ## Challenge scenario

-You will learn fundamentals of AzureNetworking.
+You will learn fundamentals of Azure Networking.
+Your goal will be to create sfotware defined networking to support production and test workloads.

 The solutions will not be provided - you should have enough experience by now to explore Azure Portal on your own.
-In case you do have trouble, ask your facilitator for help.
-You will be provided with some hints on how to proceed
+In case you do have trouble, there are some hints available, but you can also ask your facilitator for help.

 ## Objectives